 The Leicester School of Architecture (LSA) offers a suite of courses in support of a professional architectural pathway:

-This is a fifteen month monitoring post-ARB/RIBA Part I programme where Professional Studies Advisors at LSA review, guide and endorse your professional experience.
+This is a 15 month monitoring post-ARB/RIBA Part I programme where Professional Studies Advisors at LSA review, guide and endorse your professional experience.

-This is twelve month monitoring post ARB/RIBA Part II programme where Professional Studies Advisors at LSA review, guide and endorse your professional experience.
+This is a 12 month monitoring post ARB/RIBA Part II programme where Professional Studies Advisors at LSA review, guide and endorse your professional experience.

-This is a professional level architectural education that offers exemption from ARB/RIBA Part III examinations, and grants graduates the eligibility join the Architects Registration Board’s register of Architects.
+This is a professional level architectural education that offers exemption from ARB/RIBA Part IIII examinations, and grants graduates the eligibility join the Architects Registration Board’s register of Architects.